zweedao/TV-Recommendation-Engine/README.md

 ## How to run

-In your terminal:
+In your terminal, type:

     python recommendation.py

 The recommender engine will display the top 5 recommended shows for Alex, based on different recommendation methods.